xvik/guice-ext-annotations/README.md

 public interface MyAbstractType {...}
 ```

-NOTE: yes, annotation is named the same as guice's own annotation, but name is so good and they will never met in one class.
+NOTE: yes, annotation named the same as guice's own annotation, but name is so good and they will never met in one class.

 ### Additional annotations